 Published By Janet Gershen-Siegel at November 18, 2017

 Given this, you need to work on developing your business credit.
 Improve and maintain your scores and you will have these possibilities.
 Do not, and either you do not get these opportunities, or they will set you back you a lot more.
 And no entrepreneur wants that.
 You will need to know what affects your small business credit before you can make it better.
 You need to build credit fast!

 Credit reporting bureaus will also check your personal credit score and your background of payments.
-If your consumer credit is good, and especially if you have a relatively lengthy credit history (that is, you did not just get your very first credit card not too long ago), then your consumer credit can come to the rescue of your corporate.
+If your consumer credit is good, and especially if you have a relatively lengthy credit history, then your consumer credit can come to the rescue of your corporate.

-Normally the converse is also true– if your personal credit history is poor, then it will affect your corporate credit scores until your business and consumer credit can be split.
+Normally the converse is also true.
+If your personal credit history is poor, then it will affect your corporate credit scores until your business and consumer credit can be split.